 - Sugar, including sodas, fruit juice, most desserts, and smoothies

 When it comes to fruits, many of them are high in sugar and carbs.
 You want to avoid bananas, apples, oranges, and pears and have small portions of berries and tomatoes instead.
 Beans and legumes may have protein but their high carb content makes them ones to avoid.
 Processed meats have additives and hidden carbs so stick to fatty cuts of grass-fed and organic meat.

-You are allowed to eat many delicious foods including not processed meats, cheese, eggs, many vegetables, nuts, and healthy oils.
+You are allowed to eat many delicious foods including unprocessed meats, cheese, eggs, most vegetables, nuts, and healthy oils.
 You can eat natural fats such as butter or olive oil.
 Replace your starches with veggies fried in butter and you will forget about them in no time.

 Achieving and maintaining ketosis is all about learning what to eat and what to avoid.
 Familiarize yourself with common foods to avoid and stay away from them.

 Foods You Wouldn’t Suspect That Will Knock You Out of Ketosis

 So now, let’s look at the sneaky foods that may be interfering with your diet.
 If you have been sticking to your diet but the weight isn’t coming off, you may be consuming more carbs than you think.
 Your best bet is to avoid packaged foods altogether and stick to home-cooked meals.
 Packaged foods can be labeled as low-carb, when in fact they still contain enough carbs to kick you out of ketosis.
 Not only that, but some foods that are considered to be healthy may contain sugar.
 Look out for hidden carbs and review this list of surprising culprits that could kick you out of ketosis.